ALMM List 2025 – MNRE Approved Solar Companies

 Major Changes in the Latest ALMM List

-- With this latest revision, the number of MNRE-approved solar companies has been reduced from 82 to 78.
+• With this latest revision, the total number of MNRE-approved solar companies now stood at 97.
 The reason for fewer solar companies on the list is that many solar PV Module Manufacturers, whose models’ validity expired on 24.01.2023, had not applied for renewal on or before 24.01.2023.

 After these reforms, only such models of Solar PV Module Manufacturers will be included under ALMM that comply with the BIS Standards among other things, and have the following minimum module efficiency:

-- Apart from this, additional solar modules from Gautam Solar, Waaree Energy, Agrawal Renewable Energy, HR Solar Solution, Sahaj Solar, Credence Solar, Insolation Green Energy, and Mundra Solar Energy have been granted provisional enlistment in MNRE’s ALMM List-I. The final enlistment of these modules will be done subsequently, subject to the conditions fulfilled.
+• Apart from this, additional solar modules from Sunbond Energy, Unique Sun Power, Ganesh Green Bharat, Redren Energy, SAEL Solar P6, Emmvee Photovoltaic Power, HR Solar Solution, ADM Solar Power, FS Green Energies, Icon Solar, Mundra Solar, Waaree Energies, Renew Photovoltaics, Renewsys, ORB Energy, Raajratna, Australia Premium Solar, Bluebird Solar, and FS India Solar have been granted provisional enlistment in MNRE’s ALMM List-I. The final enlistment of these modules will be done subsequently, subject to the conditions fulfilled.

 What is ALMM List & Who Introduced It?